ServiceInnovationLab/serviceinnovationlab.github.io/_insights/labtips.md

 ### Overview

-Over past three and half years the team has gained hands on experience starting, developing, running and closing a lab.
+Over the past three and half years the team has gained hands-on experience starting, developing, running and closing a lab.

 Below are eight practical areas and questions to explore that the team has identified.
 They are not intended to cover every aspect of running a lab and we have highlighted other useful lab resources too.